-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
+Both the G7X Mark II and the GM1 have been discontinued, but can regularly be found used on eBay.
+The GM1 was replaced by the Panasonic GM5, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G7 X Mark II: